 Emissions from Construction Activity

-We estimate the CO2 impact of the construction of our work by calculating the number of homes we are involved in constructing each year with our contractor clients, but this is not included in our Scope 3 emissions, in accordance with recent UKGBC guidance.
-Project emissions are captured individually in LCA reporting to the Planning Authority for each project.
+We estimate the carbon impact of our work by tracking the number of homes we help deliver each year with contractor clients.
+While these figures aren’t included in our Scope 3 emissions, in line with UKGBC guidance, they are reported through Life Cycle Assessments (LCA) submitted at planning.

 RIBA 2030 Climate Challenge